valgur/hatanaka/README.md

 ## Changes

-See [CHANGES.md](rnxcmp/docs/CHANGES.md) of the original source code package.
+See [CHANGES.md](rnxcmp/docs/CHANGES.md) of the original RNXCMP software package.

 ## Attribution